 THE Ten 10 – YEAR ROUTE FOR LONG RESIDENCE

 For any lawyer keeping abreast with immigration rules is very pertinent.
-As far as long residency application for indefinite leave to remain or settlement is concerned, a solicitor must advice its clients regarding new requirements under the immigration rules.
-Theva Solicitors not only assess the application on merits but also advice its clients on the immigration law.
+As far as long residency application for indefinite leave to remain or settlement is concerned, a solicitor must advise its clients regarding new requirements under the immigration rules.
+Kayani Legal, not only assess the application on merits but also advises its clients on the immigration law.

 - Has leave when he or she leaves or returns

-A solicitor inform the client that any absence of more than six month is a broken period of “continuous residence” and consequently causes a higher risk of removal from the UK as well as any absences over 18 months over the 10 years are also not permitted.
+A solicitor informs the client that any absence of more than six months is a broken period of “continuous residence” and consequently causes a higher risk of removal from the UK as well as any absences over 18 months over the 10 years are also not permitted.

 A “lawful residence” is when the individual possesses an existing leave to enter or remain or a temporary admission where the leave is subsequently granted or it is an exemption from immigration control which then immediately follows with a grant of leave to enter or remain.
 Any overstay, whether accidentally or not, will break the period of continuous and lawful residence.

 There are exceptional circumstances which the long residence guidance instructs the caseworkers to consider and immigration solicitor or lawyer must intimate the applicant.

 THE 20 – YEAR ROUTE FOR LONG RESIDENCE: